gabrie30/ghorg/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Issues/Bug reports
-about: If you are having issues please first read the [troubleshooting](https://github.com/gabrie30/ghorg#troubleshooting) section of the readme
+about: If you are having issues please first read the troubleshooting section in the readme

 ---